 All students/applicants must meet entrance requirements before being considered for Discovery therapy.
 Minimal entrance requirements are as follows:

-- Average or above average on reading and math test scores
+- Average or above average on reading and math entrance exam scores

 - No failing grades are permitted